AshleyRoll/HamProjects/psu-crowbar/README.md

 **ALWAYS HAVE A SUITABLE FUSE ON THE OUTPUT OF THE POWER SUPPLY BEFORE THE CROWBAR**

+## Kits

+I have a kit available.
+This contains the PCB and all parts mounted to it, including the SCR.
+However you will need to source your own enclosure, mounting hardware, cable and fuse.

+Please contact me if you're interested.
+See [my profile](https://github.com/AshleyRoll)

 ## Theory of operation

 The circuit consists of a pretty hefty SCR, D1 placed across the supply rails.
 If this